dreger/kqdreger.com/about.md

 ## Setup

 This site is hosted on [GitHub](http://github.com) using [Jekyll](https://github.com/mojombo/jekyll/) for static page generation.
 The domain was originally purchased through GoDaddy, but later moved to the much more ethical registrar, [Hover](http://hover.com).
-The lovely Adelle Web font is served by [Typekit](http://typekit.com).
+The lovely PT Sans font is served by [Typekit](http://typekit.com).

 Drafts and edits are done in [iA Writer for Mac](http://www.iawriter.com/) with some background music from iTunes.
 Kyle owns a lovely 13′ Macbook Pro and Verizon iPhone 4.